 More Admission Events

 The Urban Policy Lab is Milano’s oldest and largest client-centered course.
-It requires teams of students to advise clients in government and the nonprofit sector on pressing policy and management issues.
+Students in the lab work in teams to advise clients in government and the nonprofit sector on pressing policy and management issues.
 Working under the supervision of a faculty supervisor, students research the issue, identify possible solutions,

 and analyze them.
 The students present their recommendations to the client in a formal briefing and afterward submit a written report incorporating client feedback.

 This is a core requirement for the Urban Policy program.
 Students from other programs are also welcome to participate in the Urban Policy Lab.
 While Urban Policy students work on two projects in the lab and earn six credits, students from other programs have the option of participating in a

 single client project, earning three credits.
 With the three-credit option, students work on their client project during the first half of the course.